Ajaxy/tinyspec/README.md

 ### API General Information
 For any API information other than API endpoints and models you use the `header.yaml` file.
 The file should be written in regular OpenAPI format.

+### Comments
+You can add one-line comments prefixed with symbol `#` in any place.
+Comments will be ignored during parsing.

 ## Generating Documentation
 To generate OpenAPI or HTML specification from tinyspec format, run it with one of the available options: